 1. Change Oil and Filter.

-Lack of quality lubrication can do major damage to your small engine, even cause engine failure.
-Rather than spend upwards of $1000 replacing your engine, take care of it by checking the oil level daily (or with every use).
-Change the oil within the first 10 hours of use, and then every 50 to 100 hours.
-Change the filter with every oil change.
+A lack of quality lubrication can do major damage to your small engine and even cause engine failure.
+Take care of it by checking the oil level daily (or with every use).
+Be sure to change the oil within the first 10 hours of use, and then every 50 to 100 hours.
+We also recommend changing the filter with every oil change.

 2. Change Air Filters.

 Clean air filters boost air circulation while reducing dirt infiltration.
-Follow the manufacturer recommendations on how frequently to change your air filters.
-When replacing a filter, purchase a few extra to ensure that you have some on hand.
+It's best to follow the manufacturer recommendations on how frequently to change your air filters.
+Pro-Tip: When replacing a filter, purchase a few extra to ensure that you have some on hand.

 3. Check Belt Condition.

 These preventative small engine maintenance tasks will help extend the life of your machine.
-Plus, investing time in these small tasks will likely save you the headaches of dealing with future malfunctions.
+Plus, investing time in these small tasks will likely save you time and the headache of dealing with malfunctions.